zextras/tech-doc/source/carbonio-ce/release/upgrade.rst

 Manual Steps
 ------------

-In the upgrade to 24.3, the following manual steps are required.
+In the upgrade to |release|, the following manual steps are required.

 .. _upgrade-monit: